Student International Travel

 All students who participate in one of the many international trips through the Health Sciences, a UF College or Student Government are required to purchase CISI insurance through the UF International Center, unless they have GatorGradCare.
 The trip leader should submit the following to Linda Gritman or Yanping Cheng.

-- One check made out to the University of Florida that covers all trip participants at $32/month per person.
+- One check made out to the University of Florida that covers all trip participants at $35/month per person, or $10 per week/per person up to three weeks (effective August 1st and subject to change with contract renewals).

 - A completed enrollment spreadsheet.
 (Please add all participants to the spreadsheet and indicate whether or not they have GatorGradCare insurance).